 HIV/AIDS and Disease Prevention must be taught to all students in grades 5-12 each year.

 What instructional materials do we use to teach Sexual Education (Reproductive Health) and HIV/ AIDS & Disease Prevention?

-Edmonds School District teachers use the KNOW program to teach students about HIV/AIDS, sexually transmitted diseases, and their prevention.
-We use the Family Life and Sexual Health program to teach about the reproductive system, growth and development, and conception.
-Both programs are based on medically accurate, developmentally appropriate information and are state-approved instructional materials.
+Edmonds School District teachers use the FLASH program to teach students about HIV/AIDS, sexually transmitted diseases, and their prevention.
+We use the FLASH (Family Life and Sexual Health) program to teach about the reproductive system, growth and development, and conception.
+The FLASH curriculum is based on medically accurate, developmentally appropriate information and is a state-approved instructional material.

 How can families review the curriculum and determine participation?